RosProBridge/UnityBridge/README.md

 If the installation process was successful, you should now be able to see `ProBridge` listed among the installed packages in the Package Manager.
 This confirms the package is ready for use in your project.

 ![Package Folder](Images/packages_folder.png "Navigating to the ProBridge Package")

+## Documentation

+For usage details and how to create new custom publisher and subscribers check the [Documentation](/Documentation/probridge.md)